Margaret Wintringham: Political career

-When her husband was elected as Member of Parliament (MP) for Louth in Lincolnshire, she moved with him from Grimsby to Louth and remained politically active.
-When Thomas Wintringham died in 1921, she was selected as the Liberal candidate to replace him, and on 22 September she won the 1921 Louth by-election, becoming the first ever female Liberal MP and the third woman elected to the House of Commons.
+When her husband was elected as Member of Parliament (MP) for Louth in Lincolnshire at a by-election in June 1920, she moved with him from Grimsby to Louth and remained politically active.
+When Thomas Wintringham died in office in 1921, she was selected as the Liberal candidate to replace him, and on 22 September she won the 1921 Louth by-election, becoming the first female Liberal MP and the third woman elected to the House of Commons.
 The first woman to be elected had been the abstentionist Constance Markievicz in 1918; the first to take her seat was the Conservative Nancy Astor, a friend of Wintringham's, elected in 1919.
 Wintringham was elected again in the 1922 and 1923 general elections.

 In Parliament, she campaigned for an equal franchise; the Representation of the People Act 1918 had extended the vote to all men over the age of 21, but only to some women over the age of 30.
 She also campaigned for equal pay for women, for state scholarships for girls as well as boys, and women-only railway carriages.